Harassment & Discrimination Policy

 Protection of Rights

-Both parties will be informed of the facts developed in the course of the investigation and will be promptly informed about the final outcome of the proceedings.
+Both parties will have access to the facts developed in the course of the investigation and will be promptly informed about the final outcome of the proceedings.
 To the extent reasonably possible, all proceedings will be conducted in a way calculated to protect the confidentiality interests of both parties.
 Moreover, all reasonable action will be taken to ensure that the complainant and those testifying on behalf of either party will suffer no retaliation as a result of their actions.
-In the event that the allegations are not substantiated, all reasonable steps will be taken to restore the accused if he or she may have been damaged by the proceedings.
+In the event that the allegations are not substantiated, all reasonable steps will be taken to restore the respondent(s) if he or she may have been damaged by the proceedings.
 If a complainant is found to have been intentionally dishonest in making the allegations or to have made allegations maliciously, the complainant is subject to institutional discipline.